Rulebook (13th Edition)

 Due to activation conditions on abilities and the nature of how counters work, it is possible for multiple players to simultaneously be able to perform certain actions.
 Chains exist to clarify what exactly happens in these situations.

-- Activating a minion's ability (after paying the activation cost).
+- Activating a minion's ability whose activation condition is met.

-- Removing a counter to activate its effect.
+- Removing a counter to trigger its proactive counter effect.

+When a chaining action is performed and it isn't in response to an existing chain, a new chain starts and said chaining action becomes the first chain link of said chain.
+Then, all players, starting with the player to the left of the player who started the chain and then going clockwise, are given an opportunity to respond to the chain by performing chaining actions of their own.
 If any player decides to respond to the chain, all players are again given the opportunity to respond to the chain, this time starting with the player to the left of the player who last responded and then going clockwise.
-This process is repeated until all players decide not to respond to the chain.
+This process is repeated until all players consecutively decide not to respond to the chain.

 For example, when resolving a chain where chain link 1 is an ability with the effect, “Destroy the targets,”, and chain link 2 is the effect of a Weakness Counter, then resolution of the chain goes as follows: